cea-lateqs/STMapy/README.md

 ## Installation

-STMapy can also be installed using PyPI : `pip install stmapy`
+STMapy can be installed using PyPI : `pip install stmapy`

 STMapy can also be installed from its source code.